atomisthq/docs/docs/getting-started/connect-atomist-to-github.md

 GitHub account will be automatically selected, and you will not see any organizations listed.
-If you are a member of one or more GitHub organizations, after authorizing Atomist, you will receive a direct message in Slack from the Atomist bot asking whether to use your individual GitHub account or one of your organizations as the GitHub account to associate with Atomist.
+If you are a member of one or more GitHub organizations, after authorizing Atomist, you will receive a direct message in Slack from the Atomist Bot asking whether to use your individual GitHub account or one of your organizations as the GitHub account to associate with Atomist.